How to Install Mixxx on Ubuntu 26.04, 24.04 and 22.04

 Conclusion

-Mixxx is installed on Ubuntu from the channel that matches your release and risk tolerance, from the stock package on 26.04 to the stable PPA on older LTS releases or preview PPAs when you deliberately want upstream testing builds.
+Mixxx is installed on Ubuntu from the channel that matches your release and risk tolerance, from Ubuntu’s own package to the stable PPA for the newest stable APT build or preview PPAs when you deliberately want upstream testing builds.
 Once your library and audio routing are in place, the next useful additions are install Audacity on Ubuntu for edits and install OBS Studio on Ubuntu if you want to stream or record full DJ sets.

 Search LinuxCapable